natalialmg/ImPartial/README.md

 data/MIBI_2Channel/ (MIBI modality 2 channels cytoplasm + nuclei)

-Each preprocessed image and corresponding labels is stored in a .npz file.
+Each preprocessed image and corresponding labels are stored in a .npz file.
 Each dataset folder contains a file.csv with the specifications, more details in the preprocessing notebook examples.